ErnestoAquino/P10-Reciplease/README.md

 The " ♡ " button allows you to add the recipe to be saved as a favorite recipe.

 ## Configuration
-To use the application you have to create an .xcconfig file with the following:
+To use the application you have to create a .xcconfig file with the following:
 > API_KEY = yourApiKeyHere

-And then you have to add  it to the info.plist
+And then you have to add it into the info.plist
-If you want a more extensive explanation you can consult this [article](https://medium.com/swift-india/secure-secrets-in-ios-app-9f66085800b4 "article").
+For more details, please consult [article](https://medium.com/swift-india/secure-secrets-in-ios-app-9f66085800b4 "article").

 ![Simulator Screen Shot - iPhone 13 Pro Max - 2022-07-21 at 15 24 07](https://user-images.githubusercontent.com/88657406/180226681-8d365139-0abb-4da4-961f-3126bdf857ad.png)